Model-Risk Disclaimer

 | Tier 4 (Normal) | < 30 | 3 | ~4 days |

-Notifications: When any country's AI signal exceeds +/-3.0 points on a single sub-index, or when the total signal magnitude across all five sub-indices exceeds 6.0 points, the platform automatically sends an owner notification with a detailed signal summary.
+Notifications: When any country's AI signal exceeds +/-3.0 points on a single sub-index, or when the total signal magnitude across all seven sub-indices exceeds 6.0 points, the platform automatically sends an owner notification with a detailed signal summary.
 This enables rapid response to emerging geopolitical events without requiring continuous manual monitoring.

 Watchlist: Users can add any country to a priority watchlist, which promotes it to Tier 1 (Critical) processing frequency regardless of its baseline GRS tier.
 The default watchlist includes the United States, China, Russia, Israel, Taiwan, and India, reflecting their outsized geopolitical significance relative to their static risk scores.

-Signal-Only Countries: Beyond the 85 nations with full GRS baselines, ARGOS tracks an additional set of signal-only countries that lack complete static data but generate significant regional, bloc-specific, or inter-nation geopolitical signal activity.
+Signal-Only Countries: Beyond the 87 nations with full GRS baselines, ARGOS tracks an additional set of signal-only countries that lack complete static data but generate significant regional, bloc-specific, or inter-nation geopolitical signal activity.
 These include nations such as Libya (LBY), Cuba (CUB), Belarus (BLR), Yemen (YEM), Syria (SYR), Somalia (SOM), and others.
 Signal-only countries are processed in a dedicated scheduler batch, prioritized by a propagation score that reflects their global and regional signal influence.
 Users can add or remove signal-only countries from the Watchlist management page.

 Email Digest: The platform supports configurable email digest scheduling (daily, weekly, or off).
 Each digest summarizes all signal changes since the last report, highlights the top N movers (configurable, default 10 countries), and lists new OSINT events across the watchlist.
 Digests are delivered via the built-in notification system.